 Thomas Allen Harris of Chimpanzee Productions is an award-winning filmmaker and “cultural warrior” whose documentary films, installations, and experimental videos have been featured internationally on television, at festivals, and in museums and galleries.
 For over six years, Harris produced for public television, and received two Emmy nominations in 1991.
 Additional projects include multimedia installations at Gwangju Biennial in Korea, the Corcoran Gallery of Art in Washington, DC, New Langton Arts in San Francisco and the Long Beach Museum of Art.
 Currently, he is the project director of Digital Diaspora Family Reunion, a multimedia community engagement initiative where individuals are encouraged to explore the rich and revealing historical narratives found within their own family photograph collections.
 Harris is a recipient of numerous awards and fellowships including United States Artist Award, Guggenheim Fellowship, Rockefeller Fellowship, as well as CPB/PBS and Sundance Directors Fellowships.
 He served as a Center Pew Fellowships panelist in 2011.

-Francis Di Fronzo is a visual artist and a 2004 Pew Fellow.
+Neysa Grassi is a painter and a 1995 Pew Fellow.

 This month’s digest includes a BOMB Magazine interview with Chris Forsyth, international attention for Ryan Trecartin’s collaborative video installation at London’s Zabludowicz Collection, and a list of “must-see painting shows” from New American Paintings stocked with Pew Fellows.

 Albright’s work in film spans documentary, installation, poetic animation, and short- and long-form narrative.
 One of his works-in-progress is Ceramic Flowers, a modern mash-up of The Odyssey and Ulysses, set in Las Vegas.